ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

   1. Navigate to `<VAULT HOST>:<PORT>/ui`
      - **Example:** http://127.0.0.1:8200/ui
   2. Enter your token for access
+- Can copy current token (top right icon)

 ## Vault API

 - RESTful API - Request/Response
 - Used by any interaction with vault, including UI and CLI
-- Any request tools (ie. curl)
+- Any request tools (ie. curl, python's request module, etc)
-- Need to specify your token for each request
+- Need to add your vault token into each request with `X-Vault-Token` header
 - **Example:** GET request: Get host information
   - ```bash
     curl \